 Garbage disposals are not small gadgets; some require ample space below the sink.
-Check how much space is available to avoid the hassle of buying and returning an oversized disposal.
+Check how much space is available to avoid the hassle of buying and returning oversized disposal.
 1/3HP and 1/2HP types are the smallest but compact designs are available for higher horsepower disposals too.
-Check the product specifications to get an idea how much room your new disposal will require.
+Check the product specifications to get an idea of how much room your new disposal will require.

 And feel free to check this list of compact garbage disposals.